-Although many may expect North Carolina’s official state drink to be sweet tea, the North Carolina General Assembly passed legislation in 1987 that made milk the official state beverage.
+Although many might expect North Carolina’s official state drink to be sweet tea, the North Carolina General Assembly passed legislation in 1987 that made milk the official state beverage.
+The legislature responded to a request by the North Carolina Milk Commission, a state regulatory agency that helped support milk prices.
+In contrast, several North Carolina “state” foods (sweet potato, blue and red berry) were proposed by elementary students, who wrote to the legislate with their request.

-As of 2009, North Carolina ranked 31st in milk production among other states.
-North Carolina dairy farmers provided 892 million pounds of milk in 2008 and produced approximately $191.8 million in value.
+As of 2023, North Carolina ranked 28th in milk production among other states.
+North Carolina dairy farmers provided 107 million gallons, or 920.2 million pounds.
+There are about 38,000 dairy cows on about 120 farms (a decline from 2009, when the state had 45,000 cows).
 The top-producing counties in North Carolina are concentrated in the Piedmont and the western half of the state, with Iredell, Randolph, and Yadkin counties leading the way.
-As of 2009, approximately 45,000 milk-producing cows were in North Carolina.

 Along with being an excellent source of calcium, milk is also a great source of vitamins A & B, potassium, magnesium, phosphorus, and protein.